 Introducing your brand to your target audience: Your marketing department develops and implements campaigns to generate and nurture leads.
 All of these use your brand's visuals and messaging to get your brand in front of target customers through your website, campaigns, and other marketing content like emails or social media posts.

-Marketing departments are frequently the most involved in brand development as they use brand assets and messaging the most in their creative campaigns.
+Marketing compliance software is often utilized by marketing departments, as they are heavily involved in brand development and rely extensively on brand assets and messaging for their creative campaigns.

 Because the marketing team often owns the initial brand development in startups and smaller companies, it can be difficult to distinguish between the two functions.